Practice Profile

 Michael is currently seconded part-time to Westminster City Council as a legal advisor to the Licensing Sub-Committee.

-Michael has written three articles which have been published in the Journal of Licensing on the principle of regularity, Sexual Entertainment Venues and the Public Sector Equality Duty.
+Michael is on the editorial board of the Journal of Licensing and has written three articles which have been published in the Journal of Licensing on the principle of regularity, Sexual Entertainment Venues and the Public Sector Equality Duty.

-Michael has a growing public law practice, and much of his planning and licensing work is closely related to public law matters such as:
+Michael has a growing public law practice, and much of his planning, environmental and licensing work is closely related to public law matters such as:

 - Procedural fairness